oidebrett/manidae/README.md

   - config.yml (Pangolin configuration)
   - traefik/ (Traefik configuration and rules)
   - middleware-manager/ (Middleware Manager configuration, if included)
+  - maxmind/ (GeoIP databases, if traefik-log-dashboard is included)
   - letsencrypt/ (SSL certificates)

 All at the repository root (mounted as `/host-setup` in the setup container).